Fixel-Institute/BRAVO/docs/installation.rst

   The server address to access the Python Server.
   This can be the same as your React Frontend address (CLIENT_ADDRESS) if you setup Proxy for it.
   If not, configure both string to the correct path.
+The client address must include HTTP or HTTPS prefix.

 .. topic:: MODE